PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

         :lines: 27-
         :emphasize-lines: 23, 27, 29-31

-The example to show that uncertainties on the x axis can cause a non linear fit uses the *YAML* dataset given in the *kafe2go* section.
+The example to show that uncertainties on the x axis can cause a non-linear fit uses the *YAML* dataset given in the *kafe2go* section.

 .. bootstrap_collapsible::